1996 California Proposition 218: Stormwater Drainage Fees and Charges

 In resolving the appropriate standard of construction that should be applied in interpreting the scope of the election exemption for property-related fees under Proposition 218, the appellate court in the Salinas case stated: "We must keep in mind, however, the voters' intent that the constitutional provision be construed liberally to curb the rise in "excessive" taxes, assessments, and fees exacted by local governments without taxpayer consent.
 Accordingly, we are compelled to resort to the principle that exceptions to a general rule of an enactment must be strictly construed."
-Thus, since Proposition 218 constitutionally requires that its provisions be liberally construed to limit local government revenues and enhance taxpayer consent, an election exemption provision that would have the opposite effect of enhancing local government revenues and limiting taxpayer consent must be strictly construed.
-This conclusion is also consistent with the rule of interpretation that exceptions to the general rule of a law be strictly construed.
+Thus, because Proposition 218 constitutionally requires its provisions be liberally construed to limit local government revenues and enhance taxpayer consent, an election exemption provision that would have the opposite effect of enhancing local government revenues and limiting taxpayer consent must be strictly construed.
+This conclusion is also consistent with the rule of interpretation that exceptions to a general rule of a law be strictly construed.

 In applying the strict construction standard to the sewer service exemption, the appellate court construed the exemption to include only its narrower and more common meaning applicable to sanitary sewerage.
 Using similar reasoning, the appellate court also concluded that the stormwater drainage fee did not qualify under the water service exemption.
 The court noted that the "average voter would envision 'water service' as the supply of water for personal, household, and commercial use, not a system or program that monitors storm water for pollutants, carries it away, and discharges it into the nearby creeks, river, and ocean."

-The City of Salinas subsequently petitioned the appellate court to rehear the Salinas case, but that petition was denied.
-Thereafter, the City of Salinas petitioned the California Supreme Court to review the Salinas case, but that petition was also denied.
+The city of Salinas subsequently petitioned the appellate court to rehear the Salinas case, but that petition was denied.
+Thereafter, the city of Salinas petitioned the California Supreme Court to review the Salinas case, but that petition was also denied.

-Many local agencies, politicians, and environmental interest groups want stormwater drainage services to also be classified as a utility service in the same class as water, sanitary sewer, and refuse collection services that are exempt from a property-related fee election under Proposition 218.
-If, contrary to the Salinas decision, stormwater drainage services were classified as an election exempt service, local agencies would no longer need voter approval under Proposition 218 to impose new or increased stormwater drainage fees and charges.
-This not only would result in local agencies imposing many new or increased stormwater fees and charges, but also in significantly higher amounts than would have otherwise been imposed had voter approval been required.
+Many government agencies, politicians, and environmental groups want stormwater drainage services to be included in the same class as water, sanitary sewer, and refuse collection services that are exempt from a property-related fee election under Proposition 218.
+If, contrary to the Salinas decision, stormwater drainage services were classified as an election exempt service, local agencies would no longer be required to hold an election under Proposition 218 in order to impose new or increased stormwater drainage fees and charges.
+This not only would result in local agencies imposing many new or increased stormwater drainage fees and charges, but also in significantly higher amounts than would have otherwise been imposed had an election been required.